 We and other PwC member firms are committed to delivering quality assurance services around the world.
-To maximise consistency in the Network the formal curriculum, developed at the Network level, provides access to training materials covering: the PwC audit approach and tools, updates on auditing standards and their implications, and areas of audit risk and areas of focus for improved quality.
+To maximise consistency in the network, the curriculum provided covers the PwC audit approach and tools; updates on auditing standards and their implications; and areas of focus in specific audit risk areas and/or areas of focus for enhanced quality.

-This formal learning is delivered using a blend of delivery approaches, which include remote access, classroom learning, and on-the-job support.
-The curriculum supports our primary training objective of audit quality, while providing practitioners with the opportunity to sharpen their professional judgement, scepticism, technical and professional skills.
+This curriculum is designed using a blend of delivery approaches, which include remote access, classroom learning and on-the-job support.
+The curriculum supports PwC's primary training objective of this while providing practitioners with the opportunity to sharpen their professional judgment, scepticism, technical and professional skills.